Xemptuous/sqlua.nvim/README.md

 ```

-The url should follow standard jdbc url format:
+The url should follow standard jdbc url format, e.g.:
 `dbms://[user][:password]@[host][:port][/db][?args*]`

 The url will be parsed to be used with the appropriate CLI command through args as necessary.

 The name given will be shown in the sidebar, and will not be used to connect to the specified db.